Irish Immigration

 The Martin Keating grave is pictured above.

 There are several of my 3rd cousins who have had their DNA taken.
 Some of these people I know and I know they are my 3rd cousins.
 The number of centimorgans I share with them varies between 25 and 38.
 The person with whom I share Martin E Keating as a common relative, I share only 20 centimorgans with.
 So, while it is possible she is my 3rd cousin once removed, I believe she is my 4th cousin once removed.
 Still, this would make Margaret Keating Keating and Martin E Keating 1st cousins and so, they were closely related and I would think, knew one another quite well.
+They just weren’t from the same diocese in County Clare and they had different parents.
+That;’s the way I see it for now, at least.

 BUT!!!
 I hear you say!
 Couldn’t Martin had been great grandfather Thomas Keating’s brother???
 Yes, Theoretically.
 However, Thomas had a brother Martin Keating who died in Oil City, Pennsylvania in 1890.
 We’ll talk more about Thomas’ brothers a little later.